iccicci/next-json/README.md

 serialization through `NJSON.stringify` may differs from the result of the serialization through `JSON.stringify`.

-On the other hand, the result of the deserialization of a _valid JSON encoded string_ through `NJSON.parse` will produce a value _deep equal_ to the value produced by `JSON.parse`.
+On the other hand, the result of the deserialization of a _valid JSON encoded string_ through `NJSON.parse` will produce a value _deep equal_ to the value produced by `JSON.parse` and the `reviver` function will be called the same amount of times, with the same parameters and in the same order.

+Taken the result of a `JSON.parse` call (i.e. a value which contains only _valid JSON values_), if serialized through `JSON.stringify` or `NJSON.stringify` produces two equal strings and the `replacer` function will be called the same amount of times, with the same parameters and in the same order.

 # Installation